accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Tracks and lanes__.
 The architect role usually builds the framework, and then the many team members quickly contribute code under given components.
 It sets tracks and lanes where the code can grow and where not, i.e. the basis of intra-team collaboration.
 Future, the tracks and lanes are visions for future roadmap, and standards for team to daily co-work.

-// TODO Add a pic about architect role, that inter-connects project PM, dev teams, customer requirements, key technology decisions. and like Management (risk, critical path).
+// TODO Add a pic about architect role, that interconnects project PM, dev teams, customer requirements, key technology decisions. and like Management (risk, critical path).